 Kev Dynes from YMCA Norfolk organised the event route, which headed from Norwich to Great Yarmouth and then followed the coast around to Cley next the Sea before heading back to Norwich.

-I was a little concerned about the event as I’ve not been able to do as much cycling as I’d like this year and my longest ride before this was 50 miles with Roelie and Teri.
+I was a little concerned about the event as I’ve not been able to do as much cycling as I’d like this year.
+My longest ride before this was 50 miles with Roelie and Teri.
 I figured that as long as I kept myself fuelled and went at a steady pace then I’d be fine.
 I was also hoping that it wouldn’t be too slow for Stuart who has done lots of long (and fast!) rides in preparation for his Ironman.

-Unfortunately, the event started before breakfast was served at our hotel, so we popped out to Greggs for something to eat before going over to meet Kev and Joe at the YMCA accommodation, which was just around the corner.
-As we were leaving the hotel, we were approached by another cyclist, who asked whether we were doing the YMCA ride – I guess my jersey was a bit of a clue!
+Unfortunately, the event started before breakfast was served at our hotel, so we popped out to Greggs for something to eat.
+Then we went over to meet Kev and Joe at the YMCA accommodation, which was just around the corner.
+As we were leaving the hotel, we were approached by another cyclist, who asked whether we were doing the YMCA ride.
+I guess my jersey was a bit of a clue!

-I knew Kev had hoped to keep the event quite small, but I was surprised to find that there were only 9 of us… and I was the only woman.
+Kev had hoped to keep the event quite small, but I was surprised to find that there were only 9 of us.
+I was the only woman.

 I wasn’t really sure what to expect from the route.
 Everyone says that Norfolk is flat, so I wasn’t expecting to have an enormous climb straight out of Norwich.
-I had started at the front of the group and quickly lost ground on the hill as I need a really good warm up to get going.
-Luckily, Graham and Kev were true gents, so they stayed back and chatted to me.
+I had started at the front of the group and quickly lost ground on the hill.
+I need a really good warm-up to get going.
+Luckily, Graham and Kev were true gents, so they stayed back and chatted with me.

 The first break was at a YMCA centre in Great Yarmouth.
-The staff there were very friendly and welcoming and they provided a great spread of fruit, biscuits, flapjacks, hot drinks and other snacks.
+The staff there were very friendly and welcoming.
+They provided a great spread of fruit, biscuits, flapjacks, hot drinks and other snacks.
 I knew I hadn’t drunk enough on the first part of the journey, so I did the best I could to drink more whilst I was there.

-The second leg took us to the sea-side and the Kingfisher Cafe in Wallcott.
+The second leg took us to the seaside and the Kingfisher Cafe in Wallcott.
 By the time that Stuart and I got there, everyone was already tucking into sandwiches, pasta pots and various sweet treats.
-Joe had remembered that I preferred to have peanut butter rolls than most shop-bought sandwiches, so he had bought a multipack of rolls and a pot of PB just for me – thank you, Joe!
+Joe had remembered that I preferred to have peanut butter rolls than most shop-bought sandwiches.
+He had bought a multipack of rolls and a pot of PB just for me.
+Thank you, Joe!
 After a couple of rolls and a warming cup of tea, I felt much better.